-Parkland Florida Massacre Is The Eighteenth School Shooting Incident In Just The First 45 Days Of 2018
+Parkland, Florida Massacre Is The Eighteenth School Shooting Incident In Just The First 45 Days Of 2018

 Majority of the shooting incidents this year involved the accidental firing of a weapon.
 This includes the accidental firing of a weapon in Salvador B. Castro Middle School in the first day of February that resulted in five children being taken to the hospital.
 Another incident is the accidental firing of an officer’s gun by a third-grader in Harmony Learning Centre in Minnesota in Feb.
 5. Other incidents had involved people taking their own lives inside their school’s campus or shooting incidents involving just one target.

-Among the 18 recorded school shooting incidents, the one that had resulted in multiple deaths was the shooting incident inside the Marshall County High School in Kansas on Jan.
-23, which resulted in the deaths of two people and gunshot wounds on 15 others.
+Among the 18 recorded school shooting incidents, the one that resulted in multiple deaths was the shooting incident inside the Marshall County High School in Kansas on Jan.
+23, which resulted in the deaths of two people and gunshot wounds to 15 others.

 At least 17 people were killed in a shooting at Marjory Stoneman Douglas High School in Parkland, Florida, authorities say.
 These photos help to tell the story https://t.co/C8VtJf4WS4 pic.twitter.com/EbrypTPpnr